Official websites use .mass.gov

-Class A, B, and C licenses, which are known as commercial driver's licenses (CDLs), allow you to operate large vehicles, like trucks and buses.
+Class A, B, and C licenses, known as commercial driver's licenses (CDLs), allow you to operate large vehicles, like trucks and buses.

-If you do not have a Massachusetts driver's license, the RMV can issue you an official identification card.
-The Massachusetts ID and Massachusetts Liquor ID look similar to drivers’ licenses; however, do not extend any driving privileges.
+If you do not have a Massachusetts driver's license, the RMV can issue you an official identification card: Massachusetts ID or Massachusetts Liquor ID.
+They do not extend any driving privileges.